TTacco/Hollow-Point/README.md

 ##### Fire Mode
 Tapping cast when it would normally use fireball will now **swap your fire mode**, there are 2 fire mode types
-1. Omnitdirectional = Denoted by an 8 pointed arrow, this means you will fire at all 8 directions.
+1. Omnidirectional = Denoted by an 8 pointed arrow, this means you will fire at all 8 directions.
 2. Cardinal = Denoted by a 4 pointed arrow, you will only fire at 4 directions, useful for accurate firing on the move.
 NOTE: You do not need Vengeful Spirit/Fireball to change this.